 In 2019, public cloud adoption in the public sector will lag even further behind that of the private sector, although this masks large disparities between regional and local governments, as well as between small countries and national or federal agencies in big countries, where legacy system investment will continue due to the complexity of change management.
 This implies that the use of on-premise private cloud will grow where the change management issues are greatest – in national and federal agencies in the larger EU countries (France, Germany, Italy, Spain, the UK) – whereas smaller, more agile countries such as Estonia, Finland and Malta will be less inhibited about adopting public cloud.

-Governments in these larger countries seeking digital transformation will start to accept that a blanket public cloud policy is not deliverable and acknowledge the need for a hybrid approach and longer transition timetables.
+Governments in these larger countries seeking public sector digital transformation will start to accept that a blanket public cloud policy is not deliverable and acknowledge the need for a hybrid approach and longer transition timetables.
 This is being driven by increasing complexity, risk of delays and even project failure in certain cases.
 Many UK government departments, for example, started by moving to public cloud but are now experiencing the challenges of managing multiple clouds and traditional infrastructure – all in parallel.
 This is made worse by a lack of funding for large-scale application transformation, which lies at the very heart of what they need to achieve to meet their goals.
 While the desire is there to change these applications, this is a journey from rhetoric to realism, vision to viability.

 2018 saw blockchain – and associated capabilities such as smart contracts – discussed as the solution to all sorts of problems across nearly every industry sector.
 Public Sector is no different, with use cases including healthcare, citizen identity, trade flow and even food provenance all likely candidates.
 While we have seen governments take part in some early trials, we expect blockchain to be one element used to underpin emerging government partnerships and ecosystems where services will be delivered across both public and private sector organizations.